JB060/hangman/README.md

 7. The game ends when either the word is guessed correctly or the hangman is fully drawn.

 ### Features
--Interactive gameplay with clear prompts and responses.
+ - Interactive gameplay with clear prompts and responses.
--Random word selection from a predefined dictionary.
+ - Random word selection from a predefined dictionary.
--The ability for the computer to guess user-provided words.
+ - The ability for the computer to guess user-provided words.
--Hint functionality to assist in guessing.
+ - Hint functionality to assist in guessing.
--ASCII art to display the hangman figure progressively.
+ - ASCII art to display the hangman figure progressively.

 ### Objectives